fluidattacks/makes/docs/src/api/builtins/environment.md

 ## envVars

+???+ warning

-:warning: Do not propagate sensitive information here, it's not safe.
+    Do not propagate sensitive information here, it's not safe.
     Use [Makes Secrets][makes_secrets] instead.

 Allows you to map environment variables from a name to a value.